 Attending the ceremony was perhaps as otherworldly as watching young soldiers sleeping in combat zones.
 "People who makes films generally aren't in combat," Junger says.
 "People who are in combat generally don't make films."
 That heady trip made what happened next, Hetherington's death from mortar fire while reporting on the Libyan civil war, even more tragic.
 Hetherington's work was lauded for its humane vision, for the photographer's ability to capture human stories that undercut and deepened viewer's perception of war.
 A tribute to that vision unfolds in Junger's intimate new film, "Which Way is the Front Line From Here?
 The Life and Time of Tim Hetherington," screening this week at Sundance in the Documentary Premieres program.
 The documentary takes advantage of hours of videotaped interviews with Hetherington as he and Junger were promoting "Restrepo," which won the Grand Jury Prize in the documentary competition at Sundance three years ago.
 Over the course of ten years, Hetherington, who was mostly self-trained as a photographer, had moved successfully into documentary filmmaking.
-In a phone interview, Junger, the author of The Perfect Storm and War, talked about the singular vision of his friend and colleague, as well as the nobility of the work
+In a phone interview, Junger, the author of The Perfect Storm and War, talked about the singular vision of his friend and colleague, as well as the nobility of the work of war reporting.
+After the film's Sundance launch, it will air on HBO in April.

 Why did you make this documentary in the first place?